After Trump tried to intervene in the 2020 vote, state Republicans are moving to take more control of elections

 Democrats and voting rights advocates have accused Republicans of seeking to make it harder for certain voters to cast ballots, noting that there was no evidence of significant fraud in 2020 that would have altered the outcome of state or federal elections.
 They say the reason so many GOP voters did not trust the 2020 outcome is that Trump and other elected Republicans told them not to.

 “They’re legislating based on conspiracy theories,” said Rep. Athena Salman, a Democratic member of the Arizona House who is deep in battle with Republican legislators over a raft of proposed restrictions.
 “What you’re witnessing is a continuation of the January 6th coup attempt.
 That day should have been a wake-up call for everyone to step back and say, ‘This isn’t what we tolerate in our democracy.’
-Instead, they got straight into their legislative sessions, and the first bills they’re introducing make it harder for Americans to vote.”
+Instead, they got straight into their legislative sessions and the first bills they’re introducing make it harder for Americans to vote.”

-Biden on Thursday blasted efforts by Republican-led state legislatures across the country to restrict voting rights, saying he was worried about “how un-American this whole initiative is.”
+President Biden on Thursday blasted efforts by Republican-led state legislatures to restrict voting, saying he was worried about “how un-American this whole initiative is.”

 “This makes Jim Crow look like Jim Eagle,” Biden said, emphasizing he would do “everything in my power” to pass legislation to protect voting rights.

 In most cases, Republicans are proposing solutions in states where elections ran smoothly, including many where Trump and his allies did not contest the results at all.
-And where Trump did allege fraud, he lost narrowly to Biden in an election cycle that witnessed the largest voter turnout in more than a century.
-Changes to voting methods to accommodate the pandemic reshaped both who turned out and how they voted, with an astounding 116 million people — 73 percent of the electorate — casting their ballots before Election Day, according to a Washington Post analysis.
+And where Trump did allege fraud, he lost narrowly to Biden in an election cycle with the largest voter turnout in more than a century.
+Changes to voting methods to accommodate the pandemic reshaped who turned out and how they voted, with a 116 million people — 73 percent of the electorate — casting their ballots before Election Day, according to a Washington Post analysis.

-That makes the proposals to restrict voting in those battleground states all the more alarming to Democrats, voting-rights advocates and even nonpartisan election officials, who fear that 2022’s elections will be even harder to administer without causing long lines or triggering sanctions under new rules that in some cases could be difficult to adhere to.
+That makes the proposals to restrict voting in those battleground states all the more alarming to Democrats, voting rights advocates and even nonpartisan election officials, who fear that 2022’s elections will be even harder to administer without causing long lines or triggering sanctions under new rules that in some cases could be difficult to adhere to.

-In Georgia, voting rights advocates said the new law that passed Thursday could lead to partisan takeover of election administration by giving the legislature three seats on the five-member State Elections Board, which is currently dominated by Republicans.
+In Georgia, voting rights advocates said the bill signed into law Thursday could lead to a partisan takeover of election administration by giving the legislature three seats on the five-member State Election Board, which is currently dominated by Republicans.
 That restructuring could give the board more power to prescribe the actions of the secretary of state, who becomes a nonvoting member rather than the chair under the new law.

 The secretary of state retains the power to certify election results.
-But critics said a partisan board could seek to try to delay that process or intervene.
+But critics said a partisan board could try to delay that process or intervene.

 Raffensperger’s office did not respond to a request for comment.

-The new law also gives the state elections board the power to suspend local elections officials for violations of election rules or mismanagement and appoint a temporary superintendent.
-Performance reviews of local officials can now be triggered by state lawmakers.
+The new law also gives the state elections board the power to suspend local election officials for violations of election rules or mismanagement and appoint a temporary superintendent.
+Performance reviews of local officials can now be triggered by state legislators.

-Republican Sen. Max Burns, a leading advocate of the measure, said on the Senate floor Thursday that the law is designed to create more transparency and give the public opportunities to report their concerns about election administration.
+State Sen. Max Burns (R), a leading advocate of the measure, said on the Senate floor Thursday that the law is designed to create more transparency and give the public opportunities to report their concerns about election administration.

 “It is designed to provide more citizen oversight of our election process,” he said.

-Democrats argued that giving the legislature the power to control the state board — which has oversight over the elections of the lawmakers themselves — creates a clear conflict of interest.
-Republicans, with majorities in both chambers, were giving themselves the power to intervene when election results didn’t suit them, as Trump tried to do in the fall, they said.
+Democrats argued that giving the legislature the power to control the state board — which has oversight over the elections of the legislators themselves — creates a clear conflict of interest.
+Republicans, with majorities in both chambers, were giving themselves the power to intervene when election results do not suit them, as Trump tried to do in the fall, they said.

-“It is that simple,” said Democratic Sen. Elena Parent.
+“It is that simple,” said state Sen. Elena Parent (D).
 “The election was not stolen, but what is happening before our eyes right now is an effort to steal elections.”

-The law is already the subject of a federal lawsuit filed late Thursday by three civil rights groups, arguing that several of the law’s provisions, including a ban on third parties from giving food or drink to voters in line, new ID requirements for mail voting, a restriction on out-of-precinct voting and drop-box restrictions, violate the Voting Rights Act and the 14th Amendment by restricting access to the polls.
+The law is already the subject of a federal lawsuit filed late Thursday by three civil rights groups, arguing that several of the law’s provisions, including a ban on third parties from giving food or drink to voters in line, new ID requirements for mail voting, a restriction on out-of-precinct voting and drop-box restrictions violate the Voting Rights Act and the 14th Amendment by restricting access to the polls.

-Republicans rejected claims that the law is an attempt to stymie voters, noting that the measure extends the state’s early voting period.
+Republicans rejected claims that the law is an attempt to stymie voters, noting that the measure extends the state’s early-voting period.

 “Contrary to the hyperpartisan rhetoric you may have heard inside and outside this gold dome, the facts are that this new law will expand voting access,” Kemp said Thursday after signing it into law.

-Earlier in the day, in the Georgia House chamber, Republican state Rep. Barry Fleming said that the 95-page bill “greatly expands accessibility of voters in Georgia and greatly improves the process of administration of elections, while at the same time providing more accountability to ensure the integrity of that vote.”
+Earlier in the day, in the Georgia House chamber, state Rep. Barry Fleming (R) said the 95-page bill “greatly expands accessibility of voters in Georgia and greatly improves the process of administration of elections, while at the same time providing more accountability to ensure the integrity of that vote.”

 Several local election officials disagree.
-Before the vote, Cobb County Elections director Janine Eveler sent lawmakers a detailed letter urging them to reconsider some of the bill’s numerous provisions, including the potential appearance of “stacking” the state board with legislative appointments and the provision that would allow lawmakers to replace a local elections board with a single person.
+Before the vote, Cobb County elections director Janine Eveler sent legislators a detailed letter urging them to reconsider some of the bill’s numerous provisions, including the potential appearance of “stacking” the state board with legislative appointments and the provision that would allow legislators to replace a local election board with a single person.

 “I think that the State Election Board is not the same as a transportation board and its composition needs to have a broad range of appointing entities,” Eveler said in her letter, which recommended giving the judiciary some appointment power.

-Eveler also lamented that a requirement to report the total number of votes cast on election night would delay the reporting of results, and she said that a prohibition on the use of drop boxes except inside early voting centers would “disrupt” in-person voting.
+Eveler also lamented that a requirement to report the total number of votes cast on election night would delay the reporting of results, and she said that a prohibition on the use of drop boxes except inside early-voting centers would “disrupt” in-person voting.

-Rick Barron, the elections director in Fulton County, home of Atlanta, said he has no doubt that many of the provisions would lead to longer lines and longer processing times.
-The new law prohibits Fulton County from using the State Farm Arena as a counting facility, as it did in 2020; prohibits the county from using two mobile voting vans purchased last year for upward of $700,000; and prohibits the county from directly accepting private grants that last year helped in the purchase of election equipment.
+Rick Barron, the elections director in Fulton County, home of Atlanta, said he has no doubt that many of the provisions will lead to longer lines and longer processing times.
+The new law prohibits Fulton County from using Atlanta’s State Farm Arena as a counting facility, as it did in 2020; prohibits the county from using two mobile voting vans purchased last year for upward of $700,000; and prohibits the county from directly accepting private grants that last year helped with the purchase of election equipment.

 Barron added that there were no complaints about security surrounding the drop boxes or the mobile voting vans.
-And no legislators reached out to him to ask him about their use.
+And no legislators contacted him to ask him about their use, he said.

 “Putting drop boxes inside early-voting centers almost renders them useless,” he said.
 “I don’t understand why a mailbox that has no surveillance camera on it is more secure than a drop box that has a camera on it 24 hours a day.”